 This is the monsoon season that brings a lot of downpours and rain showers.
-Our advice is to avoid this period as we went at the begin of September till the begin of October and we had almost everyday rain.
+Our advice is to avoid this period as we went at the beginning of September till the beginning of October and we had almost everyday rain.
 Of course, the weather can not be predicted but it ruins your trekking motivation

 The best apps to download for Nepal

-- Booking.com the best and our most favorite app to find accommodations worldwide
+- Booking.com is the best and our most favorite app to find hotels and hostels in Nepal

 - Maps.me is the best offline mapping app on the planet.
 Download the map, choose your route, save favorite places and explore the country without using the internet. (money saver!)